newmanwell/piano_hb/README.md

 * A method at loops through the notes array .forEach()
 * Three functions that add/removes lyrics/notes as the song progresses.
 * A function that starts the lyrics/notes from scratch.
-I saved this because I hope to add notes to the keys in the future.
+I saved this because I hope to add note sounds to the keys in the future.